allinbits/cosmos-cash/README.md

 ---

-Have questions or want to get in touch? drop an email at *cosmos-cash@tendermint.com*
+Do you have questions or want to get in touch?
+Send us an email at *cosmos-cash@tendermint.com*.